-Pressure Cooking without the soak
+Pressure Cooking Without the Soak

-It is possible to skip the soak all together if you have a pressure cooker.
+It is possible to skip the soak altogether if you have a pressure cooker.
 I have not tried this method myself, so here are a few other posts for you to review.
 It appears that you can cut considerable time off of your preparations if you just cook beans directly in a pressure cooker!